chethan2kumar/SplunkArchitect/Configuring-An-AWS-Kinesis-Input.md

 	![New Kinesis Input](/images/SplunkAdd-OnForAWSNewInput.png)

 4. In the 'Regions' tab of the 'Add AWS Kinesis Input' form, enter or select the following information:

 * Name - enter the name to be associated with the input, using the following convention:
 		* the application short name  (provided by the app team or derived otherwise)
 		* three underscores (____) for spacing / legibility
 		* the Business ID (BAPP ID)
 		* two colons (::)
 		* the region in 'us-east-1' format
 		* two colons (::)
-		* the kinesis stream this input will be using
+* The kinesis stream this input will be using (provided by Cloud SE)
 * AWS Account - select the appropriate AWS role
 * Assume Role - do not configure
 * AWS Region - select the appropriate region
 	__Note:__ US East (N. Virginia) = us-east-1; US West (Oregon) = us-west-2

 	![Regions Tab](/images/Kinesis2.png)

 5. In the Templates tab enter or select the following: